dd32/td-gh-ex/readme.txt

 === App Landing Page ===

 Contributors: raratheme
-Requires at least: WordPress 4.7
+Requires at least: 4.7
 Requires PHP: 5.6
-Tested up to: WordPress 5.4.1
+Tested up to: 5.4.2
-Stable tag: 1.1.4
+Stable tag: 1.1.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Tags: one-column, two-columns, right-sidebar, custom-logo, footer-widgets, full-width-template, custom-menu, custom-background, featured-images, sticky-post, threaded-comments, translation-ready, theme-options, blog, portfolio

 == Description ==

 App Landing Page is a WordPress theme from Rara Theme.
 It will help you to showcase your latest app in a creative and appealing way.
 The theme offers several features to delight your audience with app snapshots, video demo, links to download from Apple Store and Google Store.
 The theme is mobile responsive and translation ready.
-Get free support here: https://rarathemes.com/support-forum/, check demo here: https://demo.rarathemes.com/app-landing-page/ and documentation at https://docs.rarathemes.com/docs/app-landing-page/
+Get free support here: https://rarathemes.com/support-forum/, check demo here: https://rarathemes.com/previews/?theme=app-landing-page and documentation at https://docs.rarathemes.com/docs/app-landing-page/

 == Installation ==